-Weighing in on this year’s most important trends
+Weighing in on the most important trends

 They range from prioritizing data governance to identifying your “True North” metric(s).
 From micro-moment marketing to branded chatbots.